 This is, of course, all speculation on our part but we do know thanks to the tweet that we'll be able to play the game at some point this year, and we imagine it'll be shortly after E3 in June.

 The title, and other snippets of information about the visuals, were leaked in November last year when an eagle-eyed Reddit user saw someone - presumably an employee of Square Enix Montreal, Eidos Montreal or someone from Crystal Dynamics on a work trip - open their laptop to have a look at a Tomb Raider slideshow presentation.
 The title on the slide, “Shadow of the Tomb Raider”, is now assumed to be the name of the game.

 However, the fact that this presentation was seen on the Montreal subway is interesting, because the main developer of the last two Tomb Raider games, Crystal Dynamics, is based in California.

 Could this mean that Eidos Montreal, who helped Crystal Dynamics with development on the last two, are taking the reins on this one?
 Eurogamer and Kotaku seem to think so, having the rumor confirmed by their (hopefully trustworthy) sources.

-However, it looks like Crystal Dynamics isn't done with Croft yet, having hired Ian Milham in August of last year.
+Crystal Dynamics also isn't done with Croft, having hired Ian Milham in August of last year.
 Milham was the art director on Dead Space and Battlefield Hardline, and had this to say about his new role: